 Mark Edwards MMus

 Originally from Edinburgh, Mark trained as a percussionist before taking up conducting and receiving his MMus with Distinction.
 With a keen interest in contemporary music, Mark has worked on new compositions with Royal Northern Sinfonia, London Sinfonietta Academy and Streetwise Opera.
-Recent highlights include performing at the Royal Albert Hall London and Symphony Hall Birmingham and live broadcasts for various BBC 3 broadcasts.
-Recent concerts have included Elgar – The Dream of Gerontius, Vaughan Williams – A Sea Symphony, and Verdi Requiem.
+Recent highlights include performing at the Royal Albert Hall London and Symphony Hall Birmingham and live broadcasts for various BBC Radio 3 programmes.
+Comfortably working on large scale projects for both orchestra and choir, he has recently directed larger repertoire including: Elgar – The Dream of Gerontius, Vaughan Williams – A Sea Symphony, and Verdi Requiem.
 In 2017 Mark won the National Brass Band Conducting Competition.
+As assistant conductor he has taken rehearsals for RTÉ concert orchestra in Ireland and acted as cover conductor for the Scottish Chamber Orchestra.